 Within the story itself and within the coachee’s experience of telling the story are the clues to what the story is wanting to do.
 And by attending to the experience of the coachee as they are telling the story, and to the characters, metaphors, and language in the story, and to each stage of the journey of the story, we can guide the coachee to the resolution their story is seeking.

 Noticing and exploring the coachee’s experience as they are telling the story can sometimes reveal more than any questions we might ask.
 We are all taught this in coaching school and it’s easy to forget – how much a sigh, a change in posture, a glistening in the eye can clue us to shifts in the coachee’s internal experience.

 When we notice these subtle shifts and explore them with our coachees, they can notice aspects of their experience that were previously missing – feelings or sensations that might be suppressed or outside of their awareness.
-(If you are interested in reading an example of how this plays out in a coaching session, read more here.)
+(If you are interested in reading an example of how this plays out in a coaching session, download the Power of Story in Coaching Bundle here.)